-- if you are uncertain if an incident, disclosure, allegation or suspicion gives rise to a concern about child abuse you must always err on the side of caution and report the concern to the principal or assistant principal. - If the concerns relates to the conduct of the principal or assistant principal notify the relevant regional office where the person nominated above is the principal] who must then take on responsibility for ensuring our school follows these procedures.
+- if you are uncertain if an incident, disclosure, allegation or suspicion gives rise to a concern about child abuse you must always err on the side of caution and report the concern to Principal/Assistant Principal. - If the Principal/Assistant Principal is unavailable, the Leading Teacher Wellbeing and Inclusion will take on this role. - If the concerns relates to the conduct of the Leading Teacher Wellbeing and Inclusion, notify the Principal or the relevant regional office where the person nominated above is the principal who must then take on responsibility for ensuring our school follows these procedures.